-- (i) The Convention provides for the protection of those cultural and natural properties deemed to be of outstanding universal value.
+- The Convention provides for the protection of those (i) cultural and natural properties deemed to be of outstanding universal value.
 It is not intended to provide for the protection of all properties of great interest, importance or value, but only for a select list of the most outstanding of these from an international viewpoint.
 The outstanding universal value of cultural and natural properties is defined by Articles 1 and 2 of the Convention.
 These definitions are interpreted by the Committee by using two sets of criteria: one set for cultural property and another set for natural property.
-The criteria and the conditions of authenticity or integrity adopted by the Committee for this purpose are set out in paragraphs 24 and 44 below. - (ii) The criteria for the inclusion of properties in the World Heritage List have been elaborated to enable the Committee to act with full independence in evaluating the intrinsic merit of property, without regard to any other consideration (including the need for technical co-operation support). - (iii) Efforts will be made to maintain a reasonable balance between the numbers of cultural heritage and the natural heritage properties entered on the List. - (iv) Cultural and natural properties are included in the World Heritage List according to a gradual process and no formal limit is imposed either on the total number of properties included in the List or on the number of properties any individual State can submit at successive stages for inclusion therein. - (v) Inscriptions of sites shall be deferred until evidence of the full commitment of the nominating government, within its means, is demonstrated.
-Evidence would take the forms of relevant legislation, staffing, funding, and management plans, as described below in Paragraph 24 (b) (ii) for cultural properties, and in Paragraph 44 (b) (vi) for natural properties.
+The criteria and the conditions of authenticity or integrity adopted by the Committee for this purpose are set out in paragraphs 24 and 47 below. - (ii) The criteria for the inclusion of properties in the World Heritage List have been elaborated to enable the Committee to act with full independence in evaluating the intrinsic merit of property, without regard to any other consideration (including the need for technical co-operation support).

-&lt;sup>1 The definitions of "cultural heritage" and "natural heritage" in Articles 1 and 2 of the Convention are reproduced in paragraphs 23 and 43 below.
+1Cf. definitions of "cultural heritage" and "natural heritage" in Articles 1 and 2 of the Convention are set out in paragraphs 23 and 43 below.

-- (vi) When a property has deteriorated to the extent that it has lost those characteristics which determined its inclusion in the World Heritage List.
+- (iii) Efforts will be made to maintain a reasonable balance between the numbers of cultural heritage and the natural heritage properties entered on the List. - (iv) Cultural and natural properties are included in the World Heritage List according to a gradual process and no formal limit is imposed either on the total number of properties included in the List or on the number of properties any individual State can submit at successive stages for inclusion therein. - (v) Inscriptions of sites shall be deferred until evidence of the full commitment of the nominating government, within its means, is demonstrated.
+Evidence would take the forms of relevant legislation, staffing, funding, and management plans, as described below in Paragraph 24 (b) (ii) for cultural properties, and in Paragraph 44 (b) (vi) for natural properties. - (vi) When a property has deteriorated to the extent that it has lost those characteristics which determined its inclusion in the World Heritage List.
 It should be placed on the World Heritage in Danger List, subsequently the procedure concerning the possible deletion from the List will be applied.
-This procedure is set out in paragraphs 46 to 54 below. - (vii) In view of the difficulty in handling the large numbers of cultural nominations now being received, however, the Committee invites States Parties to consider whether their cultural heritage is already well represented on the List and if so to slow down voluntarily their rate of submission of further nominations.
+This procedure is set out in paragraphs 48 to 56 below. - (vii) In view of the difficulty in handling the large numbers of cultural nominations now being received, however, the Committee invites States Parties to consider whether their cultural heritage is already well represented on the List and if so to slow down voluntarily their rate of submission of further nominations.
 This would help in making it possible for the List to become more universally representative.
 By the same token, the Committee calls on States Parties whose cultural heritage is not yet adequately represented on the List and who might need assistance in preparing nominations of cultural properties to seek such assistance from the Committee.